m4rc0s/kotlin-and-tests/README.md

 # Whats is it now?

+Almost empty workspace with a sample application and markdowns;

+# Sample Apps

-Demo application with basic testing tools setup for Kotlin with SpringBoot;
+- [Demo](https://github.com/m4rc0s/quality-and-delivery-pipelines/tree/main/apps/demo): Demo application is the first sample running code of this project.
+It contains the basic testing tools setup for testing with Kotlin on SpringBoot

 # Tools